 Not only can you easily move them from one place to another, but you can serve them right in the liners!

 - Great For Gifts!
-A handful of crockpot Christmas candy bites in a cute gift bag is a great party favor or gift for friends during the holiday season.
+A handful of crockpot Christmas candy bites in cellophane bags are a great party favor or gift for friends during the holiday season.

 I highly recommend it!